 Look into this DevOps Monitoring Tools blog by Intellipaat.

 The continuous development phase involves planning and coding the product the team is developing.
 In this phase of the DevOps lifecycle, the vision and goal of the project are set, and developers start to code.
 The integration of development and operations teams helps in planning the work accordingly, increasing the productivity of the team.
 In this phase, they use tools, such as Git, CVS, Slack, etc.

 Before DevOps, the concept of the cloud was in just its initial stages, and companies had to use fixed hardware and software allocations they had planned for the project.
 Now, with cloud services in place, they can plan to increase or decrease the resource allocation for the project using cloud resources within their budget.

 With the adaptation of DevOps, there occurred an increase in the usage of good coding methodologies and versioning systems.
 Take Git, for example.
-Using Git, users can maintain version control for keeping track of the changes made to a set of files so that, whenever the newer versions have serious bugs or critical vulnerabilities in them, the team can revert to previous versions.
+Using Git and its commands, users can maintain version control for keeping track of the changes made to a set of files so that, whenever the newer versions have serious bugs or critical vulnerabilities in them, the team can revert to previous versions.